smcgdub/Whose_Paying_The_Bill/README.md

 #### **2.3 Result**

-* The result of who is going to pay the bill is displayed to the user in a `<h2>` element.
-That `<h2>` element is left blank and its content is generated and displayed when the user adds the names and completes the draw.
+* The result of who is going to pay the bill is displayed to the user in a `<p>` element.
+That `<p>` element is left blank and its content is generated and displayed when the user adds the names and completes the draw.
 There is also a cheeky message saying better luck next time.

 ![Image of result](assets/images/readme_images/draw_result.png)